Eugenio Kincaid: Mission to Burma

 While learning to acquire the Burmese language, Rev. Kincaid engaged himself by preaching in Moulmain to the English congregation, consisting entirely of British soldiers.
 Within a year, one hundred soldiers were converted and baptized.

 In December 1831, his wife Almy died of a tropical disease.
-In 1832, Eugenio Kincaid moved to Rangoon (now known as Yangon) which was still under Burmese control.
+In 1832, Kincaid moved to Rangoon (now known as Yangon) which was still under Burmese control.
 He took charge of the mission schools and with the help of native missionary assistants he maintained many of the public services of the mission.
-During the year of his stay in Rangoon, he married Barbara McBain, daughter of an officer of the East India Company and was born in Madras, India.
+In 1833, the year of his stay in Rangoon, he married Barbara McBain, daughter of a Scottish officer of the East India Company.
+They had eight children.